We give students everything they need to develop their best and boldest innovations for Expo showcase and real-world implementation!

 It’s the first time that a full-range project accelerator has been coupled with a science fair-like opportunity for sustainability.

-The Accelerator opens in early January and runs until the Expo in April.
+The Accelerator opens at the beginning of the program’s launch and runs until the Expo.

-The Accelerator operates virtually, with possible hybrid opportunities.
+The Accelerator operates virtually.
 Students may use any of the Accelerator tools, in whole or in part.

 The program begins with an introductory event on the history of water/power in LA County.
 Afterwards, we host educational events in brainstorming, impact assessment, project management, and presentation design.

-The Accelerator offers structured project development and implementation with mentor support and a full-range of resources.
+The Accelerator offers structured project development and implementation with a full-range of resources.

 Resources: